Actinium-project/AcmLndHub/README.md

 npm i
 ```

-Install `bitcoind`, `lnd` and `redis`.
+Install `Actiniumd`, `lnd` and `redis`.
 Edit `config.js` and set it up correctly.
 Copy `admin.macaroon` and `tls.cert` in root folder of LndHub.

-`bitcoind` should run with `-deprecatedrpc=accounts`, for now.
+`Actiniumd` should run with `-deprecatedrpc=accounts`, for now.
 Lndhub expects Lnd's wallet to be unlocked, if not - it will attempt to unlock it with password stored in `config.lnd.password`.
 Don't forget to enable disk-persistance for `redis`.